Fredricknjeri/MyPlanner/README.md

 # MyPlanner

-A new todo app Flutter project.
+A new Planning app Flutter project.

 ## About

-A todo app in flutter
+A planning app in flutter